Adhvait2000/SC3000-Group-Project/README.md

-# SC3000-Group-Project
+# SC3000-Artifical Intelligence

-Solving the CartPole problem
+Solving the CartPole problem:

+Utilizing Q-learning and the gym environment